 The Fen Edge Trail

-Work is well underway on our exciting project linking the geology and landscapes of the Fen Edge to the local history, culture and wildlife.
+The Fen Edge Trail is our exciting project linking the geology and landscapes of the Fen Edge to the local history, culture and wildlife.

 The Cambridgeshire Geological Society (CGS) created the Fen Edge Trail as part of its Geosites initiative, which aims to ensure that local sites of landscape and geological value are identified and protected, and that their importance and interest is shared with local people and visitors to the county.
 We are working with local community groups to design a route that highlights the landscape history, geology and soils, and their links with human history and wildlife.

 The Fen Edge Trail will provide a walking route around the Cambridgeshire Fens, roughly following the land that lies 5 metres above sea level (the 5 metre contour), where the low-lying fenland meets the surrounding higher land.
-With short detours to visit viewpoints, historical sites and areas good for wildlife, walking routes, places of interest and viewpoints will enable you to enjoy this fascinating area that has been of strategic importance for the local inhabitants since their first arrival .As the land rises from the low lying fens to the surrounding ‘hills’, the character of the buildings, land use and natural history changes.
+With short detours to visit viewpoints, historical sites and areas good for wildlife, the Trail will enable you to enjoy this fascinating area that has been of strategic importance for the local inhabitants of the region since their first arrival .As the land rises from the low lying fens to the surrounding ‘hills’, the character of the buildings, land use and natural history changes.
 The influence of the chalk uplands to the south east, the claylands to the west, the breckland to the east and the limestone uplands to the north west, have all had their effect.

 © Cambridgeshire Geological Society